 - Attending the shareholders & creditors meeting

-The creditors meeting normally takes place straight after the shareholders meeting.
-A director must attend both meetings and will act as chairman.
+The creditors meeting typically takes place straight after the shareholders meeting.
+A director must have a virtual presence at both meetings and will act as chairman.
 However, the insolvency practitioner will assist and effectively ‘run’ the meeting with you.
-Creditors do not usually attend but if they do they will be given the opportunity to ask any questions.
+Creditors will be given the opportunity to ask any questions.
 These may regard the failure of the business and/or the director’s conduct.

 - Appointment of liquidator & liquidation commences

-- Once the appointment of the liquidator has been ratified by the creditors, the liquidator has many duties to carry out.
+- Once the creditors have ratified the appointment of the liquidator, the liquidator has many duties to carry out.